AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 ### Spatial Sense

 Studying arcana and the effects magic has on the physical world allows you to notice special details about it.
-Using a Search action for Sorcery (Wisdom) allows you to estimate the strength of the arcane field around you, and whether a creature is trained with magic or not.
+Using a [[Action Economy#^3d44e8|search action]] for Sorcery (Wisdom) allows you to estimate the strength of the arcane field around you, and whether a creature is trained with magic or not.

 ### Arcane Orb Specialty